ashlink11/ashlink11.github.io/python-study-notes.md

 variables/literals - integers, floats and strings

 This package will install Python 3.11.4 for macOS 10.9 or later for the following architecture(s): arm64, x86_64.

+Reserved keywords python

+False      await      else       import     pass
+None       break      except     in         raise
+True       class      finally    is         return and        continue   for        lambda     try as         def        from       nonlocal   while assert     del        global     not        with async      elif       if         or         yield

+{:.2f} two decimal place formatting

+x % 10000 yield last four digits

+script is a file; can be input to the interpreter
+module: a file imported by a script, module or interpreter